 Achieving Diversity in the Workplace: A Step-by-step guide, Third Sector New England.

 Welcome!
-Below are three first steps which will give any nonprofit organization a solid beginning for creating an actionable diversity and inclusion plan.
-If you’ve already begun this work, you may be able to self-facilitate these steps, however using a skilled consultant will help you mitigate the effects of internal power dynamics, identify potential sore spots and ensure a smoother, more timely … Continue reading Get Started
+Below are three first steps which will give any nonprofit organization a solid beginning for creating an actionable diversity, equity and inclusion plan.
+If you’ve already begun this work, you may be able to self-facilitate these steps, however using a skilled consultant will help you mitigate the effects of internal power dynamics, identify potential … Continue reading Get Started

 Many nonprofit organizations feel challenged at the task of recruiting a racially diverse staff.
 They may have tried a number of things unsuccessfully or feel unsure of how to start the work.
 Organizations such as these often have a majority white staff – especially at the top.
 I call these historically white organizations – nonprofits … Continue reading 5 Action Steps